Rybakov Foundation: School education

 In 2016, Rybakov Foundation launched the #iTeacher annual all-Russian competition for educational innovators.
 The following year it launched “TOP School”, an all-Russian competition of school projects.
 In September 2019, the foundation merged two competitions into Rybakov School Award.
 In 2019, the award had 2,846 applications, 50 individual winners and 20 team (schools) winners.

 Preschool education

 In November 2016, Rybakov Foundation launched Rybakov Preschool Award, an annual award named after a prominent Soviet psychologist Lev Vygotsky, to support preschool education projects and individual educators.
 It is also known for its Summer School, an intensive professional development program for the competition's winners.
 The total award pool is 30 million rubles ($375,991).

 Rybakov Prize

-The Rybakov Prize was announced in March 2019.
-It is an annual award totaling $1.2 million, which is awarded to 3 philanthropists in education.
-Grand prix winner receives $1 million, while the other 2 winners earn $100,000 each.
+The Rybakov Prize was announced in March 2019 as an annual award in the field of educational philanthropy.
+The total prize fund is reported as US$1.2 million, with one grand prize and two additional awards.

-In 2019, The Rybakov Prize considered 460 applications from more than 40 countries.
-A nine-person jury committee included Harry Patrinos (World Bank Education), Vikas Pota (Varkey Foundation), Osama Obeidat (Queen Rania Teacher Academy), Safeena Husain (Educate Girls), Steven Duggan (UNESCO Institute for Information Technologies in Education, Terawe Corporation), Randall Lane (Forbes USA), Tatyana Bakalchuk (Wildberries), Magomed Musaev (Global Venture Alliance) и Sergey Solonin (Qiwi).
-The winners were Abdul Abdulkerimov of Luminary Center (Grand Prix), Olga Zubkova of Tetradka Druzhby National Association for the Development of Education, and Boris Bulayev of Educate!.
+In 2019, the prize received 460 applications from more than 40 countries.
+The jury consisted of representatives from international organizations, education institutions, and private sector entities.
+That year’s recipients included Abdul Abdulkerimov (Luminary Center), Olga Zubkova (Tetradka Druzhby National Association for the Development of Education), and Boris Bulayev (Educate!).